theboukadida92/TestPlex-Element-Picker/README.md

 ## ⚖️ License

-This project is licensed under a Personal Use License - see the [LICENSE](LICENSE) file for details.
+This project is protected under a Proprietary License - see the [LICENSE](LICENSE) file for details.

-### Key License Points:
+### Key Points:
+- ⚠️ **Private Code**: While the repository is public, the code is private and protected
-- ✅ Personal, non-commercial use only
+- ✅ You MAY:
-- ❌ No commercial use
-- ❌ No distribution
+  - View the code for educational purposes
+  - Reference the project in your portfolio
-- ❌ No modification
+- ❌ You MAY NOT:
+  - Copy or download the code
+  - Create derivative works
+  - Use the code without permission
+  - Distribute any part of the code

+For permissions or inquiries, please contact the repository owner.

 ## 🤝 Support

-This tool is provided for personal use only.
-While we don't accept contributions, we appreciate feedback and bug reports through the issues section.
+This is a proprietary tool.
+While we appreciate feedback and bug reports through the issues section, we do not accept public contributions.
+For collaboration inquiries, please contact the repository owner directly.